Structured Decision Making

 It outlines the rationale in the Wood report for the adoption of SDM, the goals and objectives of SDM, core SDM assessment levels and tools, and research on the effectiveness of SDM tools.

 The presentation was prepared by Dr Raelene Freitag and Rick Wiebush of the Children’s Research Centre (CRC), an American based non-profit social research organisation which implements SDM systems in a variety of human service fields, both in USA and in Australia.

-The CRC will work with NSW practitioners and policy makers over the next few years to trial the SDM tools and to help progress further implementation of the system both within Community Services and for use in the sector.
+The CRC continues to work with NSW practitioners and policy makers to help progress implementation of the system both within Community Services and for use in the sector.

-Further information on SDM can be obtained from the CRC website: www.nccd-crc.org.
+Further information on SDM can be obtained from the Evident Change (formerly CRC) website: https://evidentchange.org.